loicdtx/paperProject/README.md

 ## Project structure for paper projects

-*I spent a lot of time trying to find the optimal way to organize my projects, and I found something that works (at least it works for me), so I thought I'd share it*
+*I spent a lot of time trying to find the optimal way to organize my projects, and I found something that works (at least it works for me), so I thought I'd share it.
+Feel free to ask questions, use the structure for your own projects, and suggest improvements*

 ### What is that ?